esctabcapslock/httptree/readme.md

 ## Feature
 - Referred to [express](express), excellent  web framework
 - Created for use in my some another project
-- Modularization of server processing logic
+- Modularization of server Routing logic

 ## Usage
 - A small example of running a server ([also check this](./example/example.js))